micro-manager/micro-manager.github.io/_pages/Yokogawa_CSUX.md

 speed at which you will get a integral number of disk rotations during that exposure.
 This can help reduce artefacts in your image.
-If you change the disk speed using other controls, the value for this property will go back to 0. &lt;INCLUDE Note text="After changing drive speed, the software will wait until the speed is within \~5% of its final target.
+If you change the disk speed using other controls, the value for this property will go back to 0. &lt;include notice icon="info" content="After changing drive speed, the software will wait until the speed is within \~5% of its final target.
 Use the "Refresh" button to get the correct speed.😎"&gt;